kgrant20/bill-analysis/lang-recognition/langrecREADME.md

 The result indicates that, on a scale of 0 to 1, the Republican Police Reform bill supports use of force data collection at 0.45 while the Democratic Police Reform Bill supports use of force data collection fully at 1.

-Based on reading each of the bills thoroughly, this result is accurate as well as most of the restuls for both issues.
+Based on reading each of the bills thoroughly, this result is accurate, along with most of the restuls for both issues.

 ### Future Work